Dynamics-Based Intrinsic Signal Model for High-Dimensional, Small-Sample Data: Summary

-To date, we have not known why our framework, PCA or TD-based unsupervised FE, works very well especially when there are a small number of samples associated with many variables.
-In this study, smaller-size samples have advantages in the identification of ordered state variables with a long correlation time.
-Although there is no explicitly defined time progression in gene expression profiles, they also should be generated by a certain dynamical system (possibly, the so-called gene regulatory network).
-If so, it is not surprising at all that our framework has advantages in the detection of signals (ordered state) particularly when there are only a small number of samples, since a small-size sample limit might correspond to a long-time limit (Fig. \ref{fig:time}) where only the truly ordered state with an infinitely long correlation time can survive.
+In this paper, we proposed a definition of signals based on the behavior of data structures under high-dimensional, small-sample-size conditions, assuming that any dataset has deterministic generative dynamics.
+We then proposed a signal detection framework based on this definition and applied the framework to data generated by large-degree-of-freedom dynamical system and genomics data.
+As a result, we experimentally showed that our proposed framework can achieve signal detection even under high-dimensional and small-sample-size conditions.
+To date, we have not determined why our framework (i.e., PCA or tensor-decomposition-based unsupervised feature extraction) works very well especially when there are a small number of samples associated with many variables.
+In this study, smaller-size samples have advantages in the identification of ordered state variables in dynamics data with a long correlation time.
+Although there is no explicitly defined time progression in gene expression profiles, they should also be generated by a certain dynamical system (possibly, the so-called gene regulatory network).
+If so, it is not surprising at all that our framework has advantages in the detection of signals (ordered state) particularly when there are only a small number of samples, since a small-sample-size limit might correspond to a long-time limit (Fig.~\ref{fig:time}) where only the truly ordered state with an infinitely long correlation time can survive.
 In this sense, gene expression profiles coincident with some classification labels correspond to the ordered state generated by underlying dynamical systems.

-Finally, we investigated how our framework can capture signal features in more detail for GCM.

-As described above, what we have done is to find features coincident with $v_{\ell j}$, where $\ell=1$ was employed for GCM in this study.
-On the other hand, the purpose of this analysis is to select three state variables shown in Fig. \ref{fig:GCM}.
-Figure \ref{fig:SVD} shows $v_{1j}$, which does not appear smilar to the three states at all.

-Despite this, the features associated with the top 1200 $n_i$s (the threshold $P$-values are set to be 0.01) averaged over one thousand trials for $M_{\mbox{res}} =8$ are enriched with three state variables (Fig. \ref{fig:heatmap2}).
-This definitely demonstrates the effectiveness of our framework.
-No subjective criterion can likely identify $v_{1j}$ as signals.
-Nevertheless, the features associated with $v_{1j}$ are also well associated with three state variables (Fig. \ref{fig:heatmap2}).
-In this sense, our new framework for identifying ``signals'' as those distinct from ``noises'' defines ``signals'' as those that do not obey Gaussian; this definition is distinct from the usual definition of ``signals'', but effective.